 But as remote work gained ground worldwide, it’s only fair to evaluate it as an alternative to the more traditional office work day.

-In the beginning of work from home, you might set up your HQ in the kitchen table, take regular breaks, fry an egg in between meetings, nibble on something from the fridge, mix the useful with the pleasant.
-Then the "pleasant" can easily become the main occupation: you take another look out the window, drink the second cappuccino and wonder where the day went.
+When you first switch to working from home, you might claim the kitchen table as your headquarters, take regular breaks, fry an egg between meetings, and grab a snack from the fridge—blending the useful with the pleasant.
+Soon enough, the 'pleasant' can become the main focus: you steal another glance out the window, drink the second cappuccino, and wonder where the day went.

 And that’s a major no go.